 Other causes of stillbirth include:

-- bleeding (haemorrhage) before or during labour
+- bleeding (haemorrhage) before or during labour,

-- placental abruption, when the placenta separates from the womb before the baby is born
+- placental abruption, when the placenta separates from the womb before the baby is born,

-- complications of pre-eclampsia, which is linked with the placenta and causes high blood pressure
+- complications of pre-eclampsia, which is linked with the placenta and causes high blood pressure,

-- the umbilical cord slipping down through the entrance of the womb before the baby is born (known as cord prolapse) or wrapping around the baby’s neck
+- the umbilical cord slipping down through the entrance of the womb before the baby is born (known as cord prolapse) or wrapping around the baby’s neck,

-- genetic conditions
+- genetic conditions,

-- infection (go to NHS Choices for more information)
+- infection (go to NHS Choices for more information).

-Neonatal deaths are usually linked with:
+Neonatal deaths can be linked with: